 Our firm has experience petitioning for the enforcement of court orders, as well as defending clients against enforcement actions.
 Florida child support enforcement generally involves a hearing during which both parties are given an opportunity to tell their version of events.
 We ensure our clients are prepared for the hearing process with strong arguments that support their positions.
 We also stay abreast of new child support laws, which may affect a parent’s obligation to pay support.

-Contact Us for Help with Child Support Enforcement in Florida
+Contact Us for Help with Fort Lauderdale Child Support Enforcement

 If you need assistance with enforcing or defending a child support order in Florida, please contact Sandra Bonfiglio, P.A. to discuss your options.
-Our office in Fort Lauderdale has helped many clients collect unpaid support amounts.
+Our Fort Lauderdale child support attorney has helped many clients collect unpaid support amounts.